• Skip to primary navigation

 Ingredients

-• 1 cup medium diced onion (from about half a medium onion)
+• 1 cup minced onion (from 1/2 of 1 large or 1 medium onion)

 Instructions